ChildMindInstitute/test-recording-equipment/README.md

 Load this folder into openSMILE home directory.

-Run runSM(config-filename) to run openSMILE config-filename on all Waveform files with extension *.wav in [openSMILE home directory]/all_audio_files/[URSI]/recorded_audio_files/ .
+Run runSM() to run openSMILE config file on all Waveform files with extension *.wav in [openSMILE home directory]/all_audio_files/[URSI]/recorded_audio_files/ .

+It will ask for config_file.
+Just give it the filename.
+The file should live in [openSMILE home directory]/config .